Bees are awesome creatures and beekeeping an experience to have.

 Beekeeping (Apiculture) is the maintenance of bee colonies, commonly in man-made hives by humans.

-The beekeeper (apiarist) keeps bees in order to collect their honey and other products that the hive produces.
+The beekeeper (apiarist) keeps bees to collect their honey and other products that the hive produces.
 The hive produces beeswax, propolis, flower pollen, bee pollen and royal jelly.
 You can keep bees to pollinate crops or sell to other beekeepers.

 Types of bees